bogdanvaduva/samples/README.md

 You can open the project with NetBeans

-TO DO: Improve sample application by using H2 in memory database - for the first version I didn't had the time
+TO DO
 ====

+Improve application by using H2 in memory database - for the first version I didn't had the time